Internships get canceled or go virtual because of pandemic

 Still, the remote option doesn’t appeal to everyone.

-Tobias Bidstrup, a third-year international business student at Copenhagen University, was offered an internship at Procter & Gamble’s London offices this summer.
+Tobias Bidstrup, a third-year international business student at Copenhagen Business School, was offered an internship at Procter & Gamble’s London offices this summer.
 But after the pandemic hit Europe, the company offered to let interns to do it virtually or defer it for a year.
 Bidstrup, 21, chose to wait.

 “Starting at a new company, doing the internship and you’re meeting people and being introduced to new tasks and also getting to know how the culture is at a company — I think that’s really difficult to do virtually compared to doing it in person at the office,” he said.

-Note: This story has been updated to correct the name of Bidstrup’s school to Copenhagen Business School instead of Copenhagen University.